|

 ·

-Keeping the horse’s inside
+Keeping the horse’s inside leg planted

 ·

-On a turn around, showing
+On a turn around, showing speed and

-speed and crossing over in the front without hopping
+crossing over in the front without hopping

 ·

-Big sliding stop, without
+Big sliding stop, without pulling on

-pulling on the horses’ face, causing a gaping mouth and head
+the horses’ face, causing a gaping mouth and head

 elevation